Assisted Living

 Paying for assisted living in Utah

-• Personal care such as bathing, dressing, and meal preparation
+• Help with activities of daily living (ADLs) such as bathing, dressing, and eating

 • Physical and occupational therapy